AtomMaterialUI/material-theme-docs/docs/configuration/compact-settings.md

 ----

-### Custom List Items Height
+### Custom list items height

-This setting will allow you to customize the items' height in lists, such as regular lists, dropdown options, and many others.
+This setting allows you to customize the items' height in lists, such as regular lists, dropdown options, etc.

-Note: This also affects *Autocompletion choices**.
+Note: this also affects *Autocompletion choices**.

 {% include figure.html content="/screens/highestHeight.png" caption="Custom List Item Size: 48" %}